-The DSO figures for specific industries and sectors were also issued and communicated to the respective MACM Members who participated in this critical exercise.
+The DSO figures for specific industries and sectors were also issued and communicated to the respective MACM Members who participated in this important exercise.

-MACM notes with that there has been a marginal increase of 3.42 days compared to last year's DSO figure which stood at 76.26 days.
-It has also been noted that a DSO of 79.68 days is still relatively high when compared to the average DSO of other European countries which read 60 days for B2B, 30 days B2C and 68 days for the Public sector (Intrum Justitia Late Payment Report - 2020).
+MACM notes with that there has been an increase of 4.92 days compared to last year's DSO figure which stood at 79.68 days.
+It has also been noted that a DSO of 84.60 days is still relatively high when compared to the average DSO of other European countries which reads 52 days for B2B, 31 days B2C and 62 days for the Public sector (Intrum Justitia Late Payment Report - 2022).
+From discussions with its members, MACM attributes this increase in the average DSO figure, for businesses across all sectors of the Maltese economy for the year 2021, to Covid-19 pandemic.

 Accounts Receivable, or as they are commonly known 'Debtors', represent on average about 40% of the total assets of the balance sheet of most firms, which assets are deemed liquid.
 Consequently, an increase in the DSO would not help the cash flow of a business and may also hinder further business growth.
+In fact, late payments remain one of the main concerns for businesses not only in Malta but also for European businesses!